Handling time-stamps and date-stamps in file names

 Run date2name –help for usage hints

--h, --help show this help message and exit -d, --directories modify only directory names -f, --files modify only file names -C, --compact use compact datestamp (YYYYMMDD) -M, --month use datestamp with year and month (YYYY-MM) -w, --withtime use datestamp including seconds (YYYY-MM-DDThh.mm.ss) -m, --mtime take modification time for datestamp [default] -c, --ctime take creation time for datestamp -q, --quiet do not output anything but just errors on console -v, --verbose enable verbose mode --nocorrections do not convert existing datestamps to new format -s, --dryrun enable dryrun mode: just simulate what would happen, do not modify files or directories --version display version and exit
+-h, --help show this help message and exit -d, --directories modify only directory names -f, --files modify only file names -C, --compact use compact datestamp (YYYYMMDD) -M, --month use datestamp with year and month (YYYY-MM) -w, --withtime use datestamp including seconds (YYYY-MM-DDThh.mm.ss) -m, --mtime take modification time for datestamp [default] -c, --ctime take creation time for datestamp --delimiter overwrite delimiter string --nocorrections do not convert existing datestamps to new format -q, --quiet do not output anything but just errors on console -v, --verbose enable verbose mode -s, --dryrun enable dryrun mode: just simulate what would happen, do not modify files or directories --version display version and exit

 Please read https://github.com/novoid/date2name/ for further information and descriptions.